shaneziegler/JS101/exercises/a.md

 // ### When do we say that a function has side effects?
 Give an example to demonstrate it.

 // ### What are the three ways to define a function in JS?
 Give an example for each.

+table

+log

+console.log('');

+The array method pop() removes the last element from the array and returns that element, the method is destructive and mutates the calling array.